nicholasdille/container-slides/160_gitlab_ci/060_artifacts/slides.md

 ## Maximum artifact size

-By default, artifacts can not be larger than 100MB [](https://docs.gitlab.com/ee/administration/settings/continuous_integration.html#maximum-artifacts-size)
+By default, artifacts can not be larger than 100MB [](https://docs.gitlab.com/administration/settings/continuous_integration/#set-maximum-artifacts-size)

 Can be configured...

 - for the whole instance
 - per group
 - per project

+Only available to instance administrators

 ---